mitkan191003/giftgen-infra/docs/architecture.md

 ### Scheduled Cleanup

-Scheduled cleanup should run as an in-cluster Kubernetes `CronJob` managed by ArgoCD in the `giftgen-system` namespace.
+Scheduled cleanup should run as an in-cluster Kubernetes `CronJob` managed by ArgoCD as part of the backend release.

 This is a better fit than `EventBridge Scheduler -> Lambda -> Kubernetes Job` because: